Abraham Accords: Expansion to other states

 In June 2023, U.S. Secretary of State Antony Blinken warned Israel that rising tensions with the Palestinians, including through advancing settlement activity, threatened the expansion of normalization agreements with Arab nations, particularly Saudi Arabia.
 Speaking alongside Blinken earlier in June, the Saudi Foreign Minister had stated that "without finding a pathway to peace for the Palestinian people ... any normalization will have limited benefits."
 Even so, following the end of hostilities between Iran and Israel in July 2025, it was reported that the second Trump administration was initiating the expansion of the accords to include Syria, Lebanon and Saudi Arabia, with "direct dialogues" being held between Israel and Syria at the time.
 A month later, Syrian president Ahmed al-Sharaa stated that Syria would not join the accords, claiming that the country's tensions with Israel were considerably different than those of other Arab states.
 U.S. Special Envoy to the Middle East Steve Witkoff has suggested up to six countries could join the Accords, including Libya, Azerbaijan and Armenia, despite the latter two nations having existing diplomatic relations with Israel.
 Azerbaijan has also reportedly contacted Kazakhstan to gauge interest in a broader Abraham Accords expansion.

 On September 29, 2025, in a speech delivered at a White House press conference, Donald Trump announced that Israel had agreed to the Trump 20-Point Gaza Peace Plan and stated that the Abraham Accords could potentially be expanded to include additional countries, including Iran.
+In May 2026 president Trump suggested that some of Israel's neighbors should be required to sign the Abraham Accords and recognize Israel as part of a peace deal in the war with Iran.